angwa/superban/README.md

 ## Testing

-To run the tests on package, update composer and type this:
+To run the tests on package, install/update composer and type this:

 ``` bash
 vendor/bin/phpunit